MovieTrender/TwitterClassifier/README.md

 ##TwitterClassifier

-Classifier for tweets using a Naive Bayes model trained in Mahout
+Classifier for tweets using a Naive Bayes model trained in Mahout.

+This layer is outside of the scope of the project and will be included in the next version.

 ###Use